-An interesting property of the CDC class is that the bulk endpoints transport raw data without any wrapping frames.
-By changing the interface's class in the descriptor table to 255 (Vendor Specific Class), we can retain the messaging functionality of the designated endpoints, while accessing the endpoints device directly using e.g. libUSB, without any interference from the OS.
-This approach is also used to hide the MSC interface when its not needed.
+An interesting property of this class is that the bulk endpoints transport raw data without any wrapping frames.
+By changing the device class in the descriptor table to 255 (Vendor Specific Class), we can retain the messaging functionality of the designated endpoints and access the device directly using e.g. libUSB, while the OS will ignore it and won't try to attach any driver that could interfere otherwise.
+The same trick can be used to hide the mass storage class when not needed.